This post may contain affiliate links. Please read my disclosure policy.

 I coin the term “Fat Full” (instead of Fat-Free) because fats make you feel full and satiated.
 Plus fats are full of nutrients and calories.
 You can have high calorie plant-based foods that are carbohydrates or protein based, but fats trump them both when it comes to density for the following reason:

 - Protein and Carbohydrates both contain 4 calories per gram

 For instance, if there are 10 grams of carbs and protein in a dish, that’s 400 calories (4 multiply by 10).
 However, if there are 10 grams of fat in a dish, that’s 900 calories (9 multiply by 10)!

-So with the example, I gave early with the chicken vs beans, the reason you feel fuller with the chicken is that it has saturated fat.
+So with the example, I gave early with the chicken vs beans, the reason you feel fuller with the chicken is that it has saturated fat (and cholesterol which is a sterol aka a type of lipid/fat).
 Beans have zero fat and are just protein and carbohydrates.
 So you add healthy fats to your dishes like avocado slices, or tahini dressing to bulk it up.

-Though I DO NOT advocate fats being the majority of you diet (carbs should be), adding fats to some of your meals will make them more filling and give you more calories helping you gain or maintain a healthy weight and feel full!
+Though I DO NOT advocate fats being the majority of you diet (carbs should be), adding fats to some of your meals will make them more filling and help you gain or maintain a healthy weight.

 List of High-Calorie Vegan Foods

 Here is a list of the vegan calorie-dense foods I add to my diet regularly to keep my curves.
 All these foods are high in healthy fats.
 Read 7 Vegan Foods for Weight Gain for more information.

 - Nut/Seed Butter (particularly peanut butter, almond butter, cashew butter, sunflower seed butter, walnut butter, etc.)